jeffreylanters/unity-tweens/README.md

 #### TweenAudioSourceVolume `version 1.0.11`

-Instantiates a Tween animating the AudioSourceVolume.
+Instantiates a Tween easing the volume of an AudioSource.

 ```cs
 <GameObject, Component>.TweenAudioSourceVolume (float to, float duration);